lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-TilesACKonError title='a SCHC Packet fragmented in tiles, Ack-on-Error mode'}

 The W field is wide enough that it unambiguously represents an absolute window number.
-The fragment receiver feeds SCHC ACKs back to the fragment sender about windows that it misses tiles of.
+The fragment receiver sends SCHC ACKs to the fragment sender about windows for which tiles are missing.
-No SCHC ACK is fed back by the fragment receiver for windows that it knows have been fully received.
+No SCHC ACK is sent by the fragment receiver for windows that it knows have been fully received.

 The fragment sender retransmits SCHC Fragments for tiles that are reported missing.
 It can advance to next windows even before it has ascertained that all tiles belonging to previous windows have been correctly received, and can still later retransmit SCHC Fragments with tiles belonging to previous windows.
-Therefore, the sender and the receiver may operate in a fully decoupled fashion.
+Therefore, the sender and the receiver may operate in a decoupled fashion.
 The fragmented SCHC Packet transmission concludes when

 - integrity checking shows that the fragmented SCHC Packet has been correctly reassembled at the receive end,